Form I-485 Guide: Eligibility, Costs, Timeline, and Instructions

 Unlike premium processing (which involves an additional fee and guaranteed 15-day processing but does not apply to I-485 submissions), expediting a case involves requesting that USCIS prioritize your application due to urgent reasons.
 Some valid reasons for an expedited request include severe financial loss, humanitarian concerns like urgent medical needs, or circumstances related to U.S. government interests such as national security or defense.

 To submit an expedited request, you’ll typically need to contact the USCIS Contact Center or submit an inquiry through the “Ask Emma” feature on the USCIS website.
+Additionally, you may be required to submit Form G-325B, Biographic Information, to provide a detailed history of your personal information, which could be a necessary part of your expedited request.

 You may need to provide evidence to support your claim for urgent processing.
 USCIS has sole discretion to accept or reject expedited requests, and they generally decide on the request within one week to three months.